 Conclusion

-It is possible to remove wall tiles while safeguarding the plasterboard.
-However, it is time-consuming and annoying at times.
+It is possible to remove tiles from plasterboard without any damage.
 To make your job a little easier, you’ll need to figure out what kind of glue was used and how it was applied.
 To have thorough and clean work, fixing a portion of your plaster wall after removing the tiles is vital.